glasgowneuro/comedi_raspberry_pi_bullseye/README.md

 Raspberry PI has removed the COMEDI framework from the standard kernel.
 In order to use COMEDI devices you need to compile and install comedi.

-Only the drivers for USB devices are compiled such as the USB-DUX boards.
+Only the drivers for COMEDI USB devices are compiled in particular USB-DUX.

 ## Compile